visar77/Ableitungsrechner/README.md

 * Impressing my old physics teacher and my shunning and presumptuous friend

 ## Short Term Goals
-* Adding trigonomical functions and the use of non-integer exponent for clauses
+* Adding trigonomical functions and the use of non-integer exponents for clauses
 * Improving GUI
 * Adding Step-by-Step